-Many scholarships are available on an on-going basis, however some change each semester.
+Many scholarships are available on an ongoing basis, however some change each semester.
 The Practical Guide to the Scholarship & Awards Program lists many that may or may not be available to you in the semesters to come.
-Be sure to check with the Scholarship Office.
+Continue to check here for updates.

 Office Hours and Location

 The Westchester Community College Foundation Scholarship Office is located in room 242 of the library.

 Tuesdays to Thursdays, 9:00 am to 5:00 pm